Research of Discourse Studies

 PhD dissertations

-- (submitted) “A Basket of Mysteries” A Cognitive Linguistic Analysis of Rita Dove’s reworking of Greek myths – Giulia Sperduti
+- (finished) “A Basket of Mysteries” A Cognitive Linguistic Analysis of Rita Dove’s reworking of Greek myths – Giulia Sperduti

 The project focuses on the reuse of ancient myth in the works of the African-American poet Rita Doves, from a cognitive perspective.
 The research and the linguistic analysis strongly revolve around the cognitive mappings emerging from Rita Dove’s narrative constructs, names, and words, with respect to the ancient Greek texts.
 Central concepts of cognitive-linguistic studies, such as the Conceptual Metaphor Theory and Conceptual Integration Theory are applied in order to explore cognitive models and structures at the base of Rita Dove’s creative process of re-elaboration, re-conceptualization, and re-adapation of mythical episodes and stories.